KBLAgents/agentic-upskilling/modules/tools-and-sdks/Chapter 1-Overview.md

   - Word, Excel, PowerPoint, Outlook, Teams copilots
   - GitHub Copilot for code generation
   - CRM copilots in Dynamics
-- **Use Cases**: Writing, analysis, coding, summarization, CRM workflows
 - **DKs**: N/A (integrated into Microsoft SaaS products)
 - **Access / Languages**: No direct SDK access; SaaS integration only
 - **Resources**:
   - [Microsoft Copilot Overview](https://www.microsoft.com/en-us/microsoft-365/copilot)
-- **When to Use**: For users of Microsoft 365, GitHub, and Dynamics looking for AI enhancements
+- **When to Use**: Writing, analysis, coding, summarization, CRM workflows.
+For users of Microsoft 365, GitHub, and Dynamics looking for AI enhancements
 - **When Not to Use**: If you prefer open-source or non-Microsoft tools, or if you need custom integrations outside the Microsoft ecosystem.

 ---